Hadil-Ben-Abdallah/DreamCanvas/README.md

 Turn your dreams into stories and art.
 **DreamCanvas** is a serene, AI-powered web app that interprets your dreams and creates surreal, high-fantasy illustrations to match — powered by **Google Gemini** and **Imagen**.
+> "Every dream has a story.
+Every story deserves an image." 🌙

 <!-- ![DreamCanvas Preview](./preview.png)  -->